Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Adaptive feature model and over-parameterized Gaussian sequence

 \subsection{Relation between kernel regression and the Gaussian sequence model}

-We have introduced the adaptive feature model and the difficulties in studying its training dynamic.
-In Section \ref{subsection over gsm}, we will describe the \textit{over-parameterized Gaussian sequence model} as a feasible prototype for the adaptive feature model.
-We view the adaptive feature model as an adaptive version of the kernel regression (fixed feature) model, and view the ``over-parameterized Gaussian sequence'' model as an adaptive version of the \textit{Gaussian sequence model} \citep{johnstone2017_GaussianEstimation}.
+The preceding subsection introduced the adaptive feature model and the difficulty of studying its training dynamics.
+Section \ref{subsection over gsm} introduces the \textit{over-parameterized Gaussian sequence model} as a prototype for the adaptive feature model.
+We view the adaptive feature model as an adaptive version of kernel regression with fixed features, and the ``over-parameterized Gaussian sequence'' model as an adaptive version of the \textit{Gaussian sequence model} \citep{johnstone2017_GaussianEstimation}.